victorpovar/pdsnd_github/README.md

 November 8th, 2019

 ### Description
-An analysis of the Bikeshare data based on data from the first half of 2017 in Chicago, New York and Washington, DC.
+A python analysis of the Bikeshare data based on data from the first half of 2017 in Chicago, New York and Washington, DC.

 ### Files used
 <b>Data</b>